 - Remarks: No shoes are allowed inside the mosque, and all visitors must be decently dressed.

 - Address: Jalan Masjid Kapitan Keling,George Town

 - Tel: (604) 262 0202

 - Tour Available: Penang Heritage with Trishaw Tour

 Penang’s oldest temple, Kuan Yin Temple, was built in honour of the Chinese Goddess of Mercy (Kuan Yin), an important Buddhist deity, hence why this temple is also sometimes referred to as ‘The Goddess of Mercy Temple’.
-Constructed in the early 1800s by early immigrant settlers from China, the temple features a classic Chinese architectural style, with stone carvings of dragons and wavy rooftops.
-The temple is also dedicated to Ma Chor Poh, the patron saint of seafarers.
-Read More...
+Constructed in the early 1800s by early immigrant settlers from China, the temple features a classic Chinese architectural style, Read More...

 - Opening Hours: Early morning to late evening.